-Our Hotline volunteers are like our 911 operators.
-Our Rescue/Transport volunteers are like Ambulance or Fire Department first responders.
+Our Wildlife Hotline volunteers are like our 911 operators.
+Our Rescue/Transport volunteers are like ambulance or fire department first responders.
 Our Rehabilitation Center is like the hospital.
 No matter what you do, your contribution of time makes a big difference and gives wildlife a second chance.

 Here is a brief overview of some ways you can help by becoming a volunteer.

-PWC maintains a Hotline voicemail that anyone in our county can call 365 days a year to get help for distressed animals.
-Hotline Volunteers are the front line in our efforts to save wildlife – they are problem solvers who use a variety of resources to respond to questions and find help for wildlife.
-Working from their homes, volunteers check the Hotline at least once an hour between 8:00 AM and 4:00 PM.
-They are supported by advisors and online tools.
+PWC maintains a Wildlife Hotline–answered live or via voicemail–that anyone in our County can call 365 days a year to get help for distressed animals.
+Wildlife Hotline Volunteers are the front line in our efforts to save wildlife – they are problem solvers who use a variety of resources to respond to questions and find help for wildlife.
+Working either from their homes or at the Center, volunteers either answer live or check the Hotline voicemail at least once an hour between 8:00 AM and 4:00 PM and longer into the evening during busy spring and summer months.
+They are supported by staff and online resources.
 They typically work in 4-hour shifts, two or three times a month.
 Hotline volunteers should be able to communicate calmly and courteously with callers who may be highly emotional, and not overwhelmed by complex scenarios or multiple calls.
 They should be comfortable using a computer, be well organized and detail-oriented.
 Training and mentoring are part of all the work that we do.

-When Hotline callers are unable to transport an animal in distress to PWC’s Rehabilitation Center in Morro Bay, Rescue/Transport volunteers who live near that area are asked to transport animals to the Center.
-R/T volunteers are trained to assess situations upon arrival and determine what is in the animal’s best interest.
-PWC advisors are available via phone to help R/T volunteers identify the best course of action.
+When Hotline callers are unable to transport an animal in distress to PWC’s Rehabilitation Center in Morro Bay, Rescue Transport Volunteers (RTVs) who live near that area are asked to transport animals to the Center.
+RTVs are trained to assess situations upon arrival and determine what is in the animal’s best interest.
+PWC staff are available via phone to help RTV volunteers identify the best course of action.
 Volunteers determine their own comfort level regarding capture and transport.
-Some R/T volunteers prefer to only transport animals that are already contained.
-Others want to attempt actual capture of distressed wildlife, using a variety of equipment including nets, animal carriers, and often a simple towel or blanket.
-R/T volunteers are given basic training in safe wildlife handling techniques and personal safety equipment.
+Some RTVs prefer to only transport animals that are already contained.
+Others want to attempt actual capture of distressed wildlife, using a variety of techniques and equipment that volunteers will receive extensive training to use.
+RTVs are given basic training in safe wildlife handling techniques and personal safety equipment.
 Additional training classes are held throughout the year.
-R/T volunteers need a valid drivers license, access to a vehicle, and a home or cell phone.
-A cell phone is highly recommended.
-R/T Volunteers are asked to be on call for at least 8 hours a month on the R/T calendar.
+RTVs need a valid driver’s license, access to a vehicle, and a cell phone.
+RTVs are asked to be on call for at least 8 hours a month.

 Front Desk volunteers wear many hats.
-They answer the Center’s phone and are the first face that the public and animal rescuers see when they come to the Center, so it’s important that people feel welcome and can rely on someone to find answers for them.
-Front Desk volunteers also help with various clerical and administrative tasks, such as creating and maintaining intake records and updating animal status in the WRMD computer system and filing various regulatory forms.
-When possible they help with incoming mail, deposits, and preparation of mass mailings.
+They answer the Center’s phone and are the first face that the public and animal rescuers see when they arrive at the Center, so it’s important that people feel welcome and can rely on someone to find answers for them.
+Front Desk volunteers also help with various clerical and administrative tasks, such as creating and maintaining intake records and updating animal status in the WRMD database system and filing various regulatory forms.
 They even help in the Baby Bird Room or folding laundry when time permits.
 Many hats – important job!
 Front Desk volunteers should have basic computer skills, including data entry.
 We ask volunteers to commit to a four-hour shift each week.

-Our Facilities Coordinator works with volunteers to ensure the Center is clean and organized, and that its equipment and systems are well maintained.
+Our Center Director works with volunteers to ensure the Center is clean and organized, and that its equipment and systems are well maintained.
 Facility maintenance includes outdoor systems such as pools, wash stations, trash removal and recyclables, pen construction, and landscaping.
 Interior systems include exhaust fans, equipment, water and fire, and air filter systems.
 If volunteers have appropriate skills and experience they might be asked to help with improvements to existing facilities and construction of new projects.
-Not only do we need your assistance in the care of thousands of wildlife patients, we also need help with fundraising, grant writing, and other administrative tasks.
-Volunteers may be asked to help out at a booth during special events/open houses or assist at fundraising parties or benefits.
-Each and every task is essential to the ongoing operation of PWC and our volunteers are greatly appreciated for their time, energy and commitment.

 Not only do we need your assistance in the care of thousands of wildlife patients, we also need help with fundraising, grant writing, and other administrative tasks.
 Volunteers may be asked to help out at a booth during special events or open houses, or assist at fundraising parties or benefits.
 Each and every task is essential to the ongoing operation of PWC and our volunteers are greatly appreciated for their time, energy and commitment.

 We also realize the importance of avoiding unnecessary contact with an animal that encourages it to become habituated to humans, which could prevent that animal’s successful return to the wild.
 We understand the sympathetic feelings that people have for wildlife and the desire to connect with them.
-However, for the animal’s sake, as well as PWC’s licensing and Memorandum of Understanding (MOU) with the California's Department of Fish & Wildlife, it is critical that we respect wildlife rehabilitation guidelines and protocols.
+However, for the animal’s sake, as well as PWC’s licensing both with the California Department of Fish & Wildlife (CDFW) and the U.S. Wildlife Services, it is critical that we respect wildlife rehabilitation guidelines and protocols.